 One of the best ways the relax is taking a walk in the beautiful countryside.
 The village of Broadway was one of the first places we chose for our adventure, part because of the proximity of our residence and part for its popularity, especially at springtime.
 So, we wanted the check out what the fuss was about.
+We have planned our travel route with 2 days before the trip.
+We loved the Broadway Tower walk and the coffee was very good and the view is just amazing.

 A Short Introduction Of The Place